Beyond Weddings Logo

 The Best Time of Year for a Wedding

 The Maldives enjoys warm weather all year.
 May tends to be quieter as it marks the start of the wet season, which runs until September.
-Rain showers can be more frequent, but many couples find this period ideal.
+Rain showers can be more frequent, but tend to be brief, and many couples find this period ideal.
 Prices are lower, the islands are less crowded, and recent weather patterns have meant that the wet seasons have often been dryer, with similar rainfall to the dry season, which runs from from October to April.

 Is the Maldives Right for Your Wedding?